 - You did not need all of the treatment you received

 - You did not need to miss work for as long as you did

 Seek Help from a Qualified San Antonio Truck Accident Law Firm

 The above are only some defenses that may be raised to your truck accident claim.
 To ensure you are successful in your case, you need the right truck accident law firm on your side that has the resources to take on large trucking companies and their insurers.
-These cases can be complex, but The Law Offices of George Salinas is here to assist injured accident victims.
+These cases can be complex, but George Salinas Injury Lawyers is here to assist injured accident victims.
 If you would like to discuss your situation for free, please call 210-225-0909 or contact us online today.